We explain what life insurance is all about, and throw in a few handy hints for good measure.

 - Your family medical history

-You can find more details in our guide to how life insurance premiums are calculated.
+You can find more about how life insurance premiums are calculated.

 Saving tax and hassle